What is the eMC?

 What does the eMC contain?

-The eMC contains two types of documents.
+The eMC contains three types of documents.

 - Summaries of Product Characteristics (known as SPCs or SmPCs)